Oxford University Australian Rules Football Club: Team composition and notable players

 Players have included notable Australians such as Judges of the Supreme Court of Victoria Chris Maxwell and Joseph Santamaria, the prominent businessman Sir Rod Eddington, mining executive Andrew Michelmore, and former AFL Commission Chairman and former Carlton Football Club captain Mike Fitzpatrick.

 The team often included multiple Rhodes Scholars, and Sir John Monash Scholars, while both teams also often attract an influx of rugby league and rugby union players of Australian heritage.
+While completing a PhD in Engineering as a Rhodes Scholar, Justin Clarke coached both the women and men's sides.

 Players from Ireland and Canada have become common as the sport's reach extends internationally, and due to the similarity of the game with Gaelic Football.